ScilifelabDataCentre/Anubis/anubis/README.md

 - `get_users`: Return the users specified by role and optionally by status.
 - `get_current_user`: Return the user for the current session from the encrypted session cookie.
-- `do_login`: Set the session cookie if successful login.
-- `send_password_code`: Send an email with the one-time code.
-- `am_admin`: Is the user admin?
-Be default checks the current user.
-- `am_staff`: Is the user staff?
-Be default checks the current user.
-- `allow_view`: Is the current user allowed to view the user account?
-- `allow_edit`: Is the current user allowed to edit the user account?
-- `allow_delete`: Can the given user account be deleted?
-- `allow_enable_disable`: Is the current user allowed to enable or disable the given user account?
-- `allow_change_role`: Is the current user allowed to change the role of the current user account?

 ## call.py